richard-shan/fabRepo/docs/about.md

 # About Me

 Hi!
 I'm Richard Shan, a Fab Academy 2024 student at Charlotte Latin School, at Charlotte, NC.
-I have a pet parakeet and fish!
+I currently am a member of the class of 2026 at the North Carolina School of Science and Mathematics in Durham, NC, where I am studying computer science and researching generative AI.

+I have significant experience both in academia and industry.
+I've worked as a generative AI researcher and developer at multiple corporate firms, and have worked on many research projects and academic publications.
+I am very experienced in NLP, LLM fine tuning, developing RAG systems, building evaluation models, SLMs, building ML models, feature engineering, synthetic data generation and cleaning, and working with vector databases.
+I have worked with frameworks such as PyTorch, Tensorflow, Langchain, LlamaIndex, and the like.
+I am familiar working with tokenization, vector stores, and integration with APIs such as OpenAI, Pinecone, and Huggingface.
+Recently, I've been working a lot with RAGAS and ARES.
+To a lesser degree, I work on frontend development.

+I have learned a lot about digital fabrication during Fab Academy, and have applied my CS skills in the engineering space.
+This is exemplified in my machine week project, where I handled the software development.
+Through building an advanced program and combining it with hardware components, we produced an impressive product.
+Additionally, my later weeks and final project are also pretty heavily software-oriented.
+I had a lot of fun exploring the intersection between programming and engineering, and how they work together to implement a solution.

-In my free time, I enjoy playing ultimate frisbee!
-I'm actively involved in the local community, helping in hosting tournaments and attending leagues and events every weekend.
-I currently captain my school and U17 club team, and play for a nationally ranked U20 team.
+In my free time, I enjoy playing ultimate frisbee and debating.
+I am an active member of my local Ultimate community, helping in hosting tournaments and attending leagues and events on weekends.
+I also play for my city's premier nationally-ranked high school men's ultimate team, and I have captained Charlotte's U17 men's ultimate team.
+I also captain my school's ultimate team on the field along with managing its logistics.
+I am also an avid debater, being consistently ranked in the top 50 high school public forum debate teams nationwide.
+I have championed multiple tournaments and have reached the top 10 debaters in most large national tournaments.

 ### Student Agreement